 Scientific Name: Sciurus niger niger & Sciurus niger vulpinus

-Abundance: Locally common
+Abundance: Locally common (found in blue counties)

 Species Profile (PDF)

 The fox squirrel is the largest tree squirrel in North Carolina, nearly twice the size of the more common gray squirrel.
 It lives primarily in mature longleaf pine and open pine-oak forests in the Sandhills and southern Coastal Plain.
 There is also a more recently established population in the northwestern part of the state, associated with open hardwood forests surrounded by pastureland or other open habitats.

 Fox squirrels occur in a variety of color phases.
 In the Sandhills and Coastal Plain of North Carolina, they are grayish with various patches of black on the head and feet and white patches on the nose, paws and ear tips.
 Some animals are almost totally black with dark gray patches, and others are reddish or rust colored.
 Squirrels in the northwestern population typically have a tawny- brown or grizzled-gray color above, with a rusty or pale orange-brown color on the underside, ears, and legs.
 The top of the head is usually black, and they often have a white nose as well.

 Learn more by reading the Fox Squirrel species profile.

 The fox squirrel is a game species.
 Season and bag limits.

 Because of their limited distribution, fox squirrels do not typically cause nuisance issues in North Carolina.
 However, the following document may be helpful when dealing with general squirrel issues.